![]() ![]() |

 What was the outcome?

-The data collected in this study proved all the study hypotheses.
-The team have shown that home based oscillometry monitoring is not only highly feasible, but the results obtained during non-exacerbation periods contain information about the level of asthma control and the number of exacerbations experienced by the child.
-In addition, the results suggested that oscillometry can provide an early signal of loss of asthma control.
-These findings confirm the exciting potential of this approach to improve future asthma outcomes.
+• The team have shown that home based oscillometry monitoring is not only highly feasible, but the results obtained during the periods without flare ups provided information about the level of asthma control and the number of flare ups experienced by the child afterwards.

 Related Publications and Presentations

-1. Wong A, Hardaker K, Field P, Huvanandana J, King GG, Reddel H, Selvadurai H, Thamrin C, Robinson PD.
-Home-based forced oscillation technique day-to-day variability during pediatric asthma exacerbations.
+1. Wong A, Hardaker K, Field P, Huvanandana J, King GG, Reddel H, Selvadurai H, Thamrin C, Robinson PDHome-based forced oscillation technique day-to-day variability during pediatric asthma exacerbations.
 AJRCCM 2019;119(9):1556-60.

 Asthma Australia, Dr Paul Robinson and the research team from the Children’s Hospital at Westmead and The Woolcock Medical Research Institute, wish to pass on their heartfelt thanks to the Ross Trust for their support of the 2017-2019 project which will provide exciting insight into how asthma monitoring in children with ongoing asthma issues can be improved.